cepolation/wcmkts_new/docs/docs.md

 **NOTE:** Note, this app was designed to be used in dark mode.
 Use the "hamburger" menu in the upper right-hand corner to select Settings -> "Choose app theme, colors and fonts" -> "dark."

-**Update Frequency:** While not fully real time, data is refreshed every few hours, with full market history updated each day around 1300 Eve time.
+**Update Frequency:** While not fully real time, data is refreshed every three hours, with full market history updated each day around 1300 Eve time.
 This allows for very fast performance, because we handle calls to the Eve ESI and data processing elsewhere.
 The app uses just a local sqlite database that syncs periodically with a remote master database to generate data displays.
 Hit the "Sync Now" button on the market stats page to update the app with the most recent data.

 # Pages and Features